profound-labs/dhp-refl-vol-1/manuscript/markdown/versepages.md

 not ultimate; there are causes for suffering and there is freedom from them.
 To arrive at freedom requires that we are willing to leave our familiar abidings.
-We hear the instruction to ‘let go’ and it can sound like we are being told to get rid of something or that we are wrong for being the way we are.
+We hear the instruction to ‘let go’ and it can sound as if we are being told to get rid of something or that we are wrong for being the way we are.
 But if we recognise the power of right mindfulness, we see letting go just happens.
 In this verse the Buddha meets us in the place of our suffering and directs us towards an open